noelhorvath/UrlAndFileLauncher/README.md

 ### Config file
 Reads the first two lines of **uafl** (config file).<br/>
 If the file has only one line the launch mode defaults to **open**. <br/>
-To launch the specified file or url run the executable of UrlAndFileLauncher.
+To launch the specified file or URL run the executable of UrlAndFileLauncher.

 ## Compile